Microstructure evolution and tensile behaviour of a cold rolled 8 wt\% Mn medium manganese steel: Results

 The addition of up to 0.06 wt\% V resulted in an increase in yield strength from 950 to 1005 MPa but did not affect the strain hardening rate or elongation.
 Since the addition of 0.06 wt\% V was able to result in a GigaPascal-class steel \cite{Keeler2017}, the 0.06V steel was chosen for further processing.

 The 0.06V steel was further cold rolled to a reduction of 10\% and 20\% (hereby known as CR10 and CR20 respectively), and the resulting tensile curves are shown in Figure \ref{fig:tensiles-compiled}.
 In both the CR10 and CR20 samples, a pronounced YPE was observed.
-The presence of YPE strongly indicates that TRIP rather than TWIP was the dominant deformation mechanism at yielding \cite{Kwok2019,Zhang2017b,Sun2019a}.
+The presence of YPE strongly indicates that TRIP rather than TWIP was the dominant deformation mechanism at yielding \cite{Kwok2019,Zhang2017b,Sun2019a,Gao2019}.

 The yield strength, tensile strength and strain hardening rate increased significantly with increasing cold rolling reduction.
 The strain hardening rate in the as-annealed sample was not constant throughout the tensile curve, most likely due to different deformation mechanisms being active at different stages but averaged out to approximately 2 GPa.
 In the post-YPE section of the tensile curve, the strain hardening rate of the CR10 sample was approximately 3 GPa.
 However, in the CR20 sample there was a sustained hardening rate of 3.5 GPa in the post-YPE region.
 It is also noteworthy that both CR10 and CR20 still retained a large ductility at such high strengths.
+Another point of interest is the complete lack of post-uniform elongation in all the tensile samples which is also fairly common in other medium Mn steels \cite{Lee2015c,Lee2014,Lee2015e,Hu2017b}.

 A summary of the tensile properties of the investigated steels is shown in Table \ref{tab:tensileprops} including the energy absorption parameter U30 which is determined as the area under the true tensile curve up to a true strain of 0.3 \cite{Kwok2019}.